- Bill Digest

 § 18C‑912.
 Establishment of interactive accounts.

-(a) Only a registered player shall be permitted to deposit cash or cash equivalents, or to place a sports wager, with an interactive sports wagering operator.
+(a) Only a registered player shall be permitted to establish an interactive account with an interactive sports wagering operator.
 The interactive sports wagering operator is responsible for verifying the identity of the registered player and ensuring that the registered player is at least 21 years of age.
+The registered player shall be permitted to deposit cash or cash equivalents into the interactive account.

 (b) A registered player may not have more than one interactive account with each interactive sports wagering operator.